autonomical1/ObsidianBackup/Literature/Notes/Life in Victoria's England.md

 			- couldn't talk about birth, pregnancy, excretions, sexuality, any other 'forbidden' subjects
 			- Mainly applied to women (particularly around men)

-		- known as "legless angle"
+		- known as "legless angels"